 International SMS costs vary wildly (3-20x US rates).

 Best Practice: Use local phone numbers when possible and comply with local regulations.
+Many countries now require pre-registration of sender IDs with local carriers.

 Accessibility and Inclusive Design